Allergies and Intolerances

 Whether eaten as a dip, a spread or a sauce, savory pesto is a culinary essential in many Italian recipes.
-This version features spinach and almonds (more economical than the traditional basil and pine nuts), yet as flavorful and nourishing as ever.
+This version features spinach and almonds, which are more economical than the traditional basil and pine nuts, yet as flavorful and nourishing as ever.
 Deliciously simple to prepare, spread spinach-almond pesto over crusty bread for an easy appetizer, toss with your favorite pasta for a light meal, or spoon it over grilled or broiled seafood or roasted chicken breast for a heartier meal.

 8 ounces baby spinach leaves

 2 to 4 tablespoons extra virgin olive oil